 As active scholars and practitioners, our faculty contribute to cutting-edge developments in their fields at home and abroad, and share those experiences with their students.
 Many students choose to work with individual faculty on current research projects, learning from and contributing to these efforts.

-The department’s research strengths can be grouped into three distinct topics:
+The department’s research strengths can be clustered into three distinct topics:

 As a manifestation of our research clusters, landscape architecture faculty collaborate within the department and across the university through the following research hubs and institutes:

 Through a multi-university partnership, the SCL Hub brings together researchers and practitioners to examine Pacific Rim cities in the context of their many landscape interdependencies.
 The goal of the hub is to advance the sustainability of human societies through analysis and critique that lead to actionable plans for mutually supportive relationships between cities and their surrounding landscapes.